oracle/node-oracledb/doc/api.md

 The *Oracledb* object is the factory class for *Pool* and *Connection* objects.

-The *Oracledb* object is instantiated by loading the driver:
+The *Oracledb* object is instantiated by loading node-oracledb:

 ```javascript
 var oracledb = require("oracledb");
 ```

-Internally, the driver creates the *Oracledb* object as a singleton.
+Internally, the add-on creates the *Oracledb* object as a singleton.
 Reloading it in the same Node.js process creates a new pointer to the same object.